 Is It Worth Getting Comic Books Graded At CGC or PGX?

-Yes, comic dealers have been known to under-grade comic collections they're buying and then over-grading them for sale.
+Yes, comic dealers have been known to under-grade comic collections they're buying and then over-grade them for sale.
 It's been a huge problem, and it's one of the many reasons why CGC was established.

 CGC is universal, while PGX isn't quite.
 However, both make a buyer a bit more secure for a buyer to buy a book or sell a book with a third party, professional grader than an unslabbed comic book.